Olympe-Studio/fern-form/readme.md

 ## Installation

-1. Download the plugin from the WordPress repository or GitHub.
+1. Download the plugin from the GitHub releases.
 2. Upload the plugin folder to the `/wp-content/plugins/` directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.